 - Pick one of these topics and move on to step 2.

 Note: Remember to follow the above steps only when you’ve decided to blog for hobby and fun.
 This may or may not make you money.

-When You Want to Start a Blog for Money
+Do This When You Want to Start a Blog for Making Money

 You’re going invest a lot of time, effort and money on blogging so you want to choose a niche that you don’t regret later.

-A profitable niche is the one that people already read and follow.
-A subject that makes a difference in their daily life, that brings a better version in them, literally.
+A profitable blogging niche is the one that people already read and follow.
+A subject that makes a difference in their daily life, that solves a real-life problem, that brings a better version in them, literally.